manofgod747/Philosophy/README.md

 Philosophy is the matter of modeling thoughts using language to best conform to percieved reality or a constrained problem.
 When thinking about existensial questions of life, one need to deal with questions of the ultimate nature of reality and our own relationship to this percieved reality.
 Questions of human nature, sexuality, normality, power, spirituality, life, death and beyond are parts of this equation.

+## Duality
+Duality is the idea that everything that exists has a two fold nature.
+If something is the case, the inversion of it is also a possibility.
+If there something to call white, there needs to be something to call not white.
+Not white is called black.
+The reason those two words can exists is the fact that we can experience them as separate things.

 ## The Short Version
 Reality can be viewed as a recursive mind.
 A mind able to design and create worlds and inhabit those worlds with lesser minds of varying types.
 This oneness of mind that multiplies itself into being is what is called GOD.
 The nature of GOD cannot be expressed using language.
 GOD is beyond all conceptualization.